temporalio/documentation/docs/node/workflows.md

 ### The `ContinueAsNew` API

-Use the [`continueAsNew`](https://nodejs.temporal.io/api/namespaces/workflow#continueasnew) API to instruct the Node SDK to restart `main` with a new starting value and a new event history.
+Use the [`continueAsNew`](https://nodejs.temporal.io/api/namespaces/workflow#continueasnew) API to instruct the Node SDK to restart `loopingWorkflow` with a new starting value and a new event history.

 ```ts
 import { continueAsNew, sleep } from '@temporalio/workflow';